Titan-Systems/titan/docs/working-with-resources.md

 # Working with Resources

-In the Titan framework, anything in Snowflake that can be created with a `CREATE` statement has a corresponding Python class, such as `Warehouse`, `Database`, `Role`, etc. These resources are effectively just dataclasses, serving as simple wrappers around configuration with built-in type checking.
+In the Titan framework, anything in Snowflake that can be created with a `CREATE` statement has a corresponding Python class, such as `Warehouse`, `Database`, `Role`, etc. These act as simple wrappers around configuration with built-in runtime type checking.

 ## Introduction to Resources